-Local Authorities are no longer required to operate a balance control mechanism; however, we operate a balance control mechanism on behalf of Schools Forum.

-The authority shall calculate by each year the surplus balance, if any, held by each school as at the preceding 31 March.
+Local Authorities are no longer required to operate a balance control mechanism; however, Southwark operates a balance control mechanism on behalf of the Schools Forum.
+Southwark's mechanism is focused on only those schools which have built up significant excessive balances.
+The authority shall calculate each year the surplus balance, if any, held by each school as at the preceding 31 March.